The Quantitative Reasoning Requirement requires

 QR1 basic proficiency requirement to remain enrolled.
 This is done

-via the SAT score (as described above), by passing Skidmore's QR1
+via the SAT or ACT score (as described above), by passing Skidmore's QR1

 Exam during New Student Orientation, or by retaking and passing